-You can click a graph to view white list events of a specific priority, or click the All graph to view all white list events.
-In either case, the events are constrained by the dashboard time range; accessing white list events via the dashboard changes the events (or global) time window for the Firepower Management Center.
+You can click a graph to view allow list events of a specific priority, or click the All graph to view all allow list events.
+In either case, the events are constrained by the dashboard time range; accessing allow list events via the dashboard changes the events (or global) time window for the management center.